JonathanMagnan/ireviewapple.com/pages/documentations/ipads-descriptions.md

 The iPad mini models are appealing for their size, since the model is small enough to be carried in a bag.
 Also, It has a 7.9-inch screen, weighs 0.66 pounds, and measures less than a quarter of an inch thick.
 The iPad mini is also remarkable for its power as strong as the regular models.
-However, the Mini version **doesn't support Apple's Smart Keyboard.
+Also, the latest version of the iPad Mini  **supports Apple's Smart Keyboard.

 # iPad Pro